wandun/emqx-docs/en_US/changes/known-issues-5.8.md

   > **Workaround:**
   > Adjust the **Max Dashboard Record Size** through the Dashboard, or lower the `log.audit.max_filter_size` setting.
 Over time, problematic events will be cleared from the Audit log as new events are recorded.

-- **Distorted gauge values in `GET /monitor` HTTP API and Dashboard**
+- **Distorted Gauge Values in `GET /monitor` HTTP API and Dashboard**

-  For fresh data points in the `GET /monitor` HTTP API, which is used in the Dashboard as well, changing the time window from 1 hour to larger windows will distort the values of gauge values.
-For example, 3 connections might become 9 or more.
-This is only a visual distortion.
-For data points older than 1 hour, however, data is irreversibly distorted.
+  When using the `GET /monitor` HTTP API, which also provides data for the Dashboard, changing the time window from 1 hour to a larger time frame may cause fresh data points (collected within the past hour) to appear distorted.
+For instance, three connections may incorrectly display as nine or more.
+This issue is purely visual for data points within the past hour.
+However, for data older than 1 hour, the distortion is irreversible.

   Impacted gauges: